arturo-lang/pkgr.art/README.md

 ### How do I "publish" a new package?

-In order to publish a new package so that it's universally available via the main package registry (pkgr.art), all you have to do is add a tiny PR to this repo, and add a only line entry to the [`packages/list.art`](https://github.com/arturo-lang/pkgr.art/blob/main/packages/list.art) file.
+In order to publish a new package so that it's universally available via the main package registry (pkgr.art), all you have to do is add a tiny PR to this repo, and add a one-line entry to the [`packages/list.art`](https://github.com/arturo-lang/pkgr.art/blob/main/packages/list.art) file.
 Yes, it's as easy as that: a name you want for your package and the repo (owner/repo) of your project.
 Once the PR has been merged, your package will be instantly available!

 Also: you don't have to add any description/documentation or anything like that.
 What will be extracted is exactly what you have in the repo - so, make sure everything is neat and tidy in there! 😉